corbsmaster/Tetris/README.md

 # Tetris

-Here's a little Tetris project coded by Lukas Thalhammer, Ivan Todorović and Daniel Menczigar in python 3.6 using pygame 1.9.6.
+Here's a little Tetris project coded by Lukas Thalhammer, Ivan Todorović and Daniel Menczigar.
 The soundtrack and effects were arranged, recorded and implemented by Lukas Thalhammer with the help and voice of Daniel Menczigar.

+To start the game, run the menu.py file.
+Therefore a version of python 3.6 and pygame 1.9.6 or newer is required.

 We do not own any rights on the original game and soundtrack of tetris.